Skip to main content

 Creating Relationships between Date Tables and Other Tables

-Power BI relationships provide a clear understanding of how tables are linked to one another.
-It demonstrates how two or more tables are typically linked by a column, and then joins the columns from the separate tables.
-These relationships are formed either automatically by Power BI when the data is loaded, or manually.
-When you enter your data into Power BI, the Autodetect feature will help you in establishing relationships between columns with similar names.
+Power BI relationships provide a clear understanding of how tables are linked.
+They demonstrate how a column typically links two or more tables and then joins the columns from the separate tables.
+These relationships are formed either automatically by Power BI when the data is loaded or manually.
+When you enter your data into Power BI, the Autodetect feature will help you establish relationships between columns with similar names.

 Power BI Creating Relationships with Date Tables

 Another option for creating the relationship is to go to the Manage Relationship ribbon in the model tab's relationships view.
-In this view, you can create, update, and delete relationships between tables, as well as autodetect existing relationships.
+In this view, you can create, update, and delete relationships between tables and autodetect existing relationships.

 Power BI Manage Relationships